 In the Northeast, our gardens toe a delicate line of too much and too little moisture.
 Unlike gardeners in the Southwest or Northwest, we can rarely predict rainfall and, as a result, must be careful about overwatering or underwatering our lawns.
 Frequent, shallow watering can result in the growth of moss or in the death of newly seeded grasses.
 However, those watered too infrequently will dry out and die as well.

-The average rainfall in Hartford is around four inches per month.
+The average rainfall in Hartford is around 4 inches per month.
 This moderate amount of moisture makes it tough to calculate how much to water a lawn.
-However, these tips can help you make the most of how often–and how much–you water when you perform lawn care in Hartford.
+However, these tips can help you make the most of how often – and how much – you water when you perform lawn care in Hartford.

 1. Modify your sprinkler system

-Many households have automatic watering systems that are pre-programmed to water the lawn every day or every other day, for anywhere between ten and thirty minutes.
+Many households have automatic watering systems programmed to water the lawn every day or every other day, for anywhere between 10 and 30 minutes.
 This is not ideal, as it allows the surface of the lawn to dampen, but prevents water from penetrating to deeper roots.
-This can cause rot, fungal growth, and generally unhealthy grass.
+This can cause roots to remain shallow, which encourages rot, fungal growth, and generally unhealthy grass.

-At the same time, watering by hand is not only impractical, it is next to impossible.
-To optimize your existing sprinkler, instead consider changing your programming so that it only waters every few days, but for a longer amount of time.
-A deep soaking provided less often is better than a light splash every single day.
-You really only need to water your garden two or three days a week, and even less during rainy periods.
+At the same time, watering by hand is not only impractical, but it is also next to impossible.
+To optimize your existing sprinkler, consider changing your programming so that it only waters every few days, but for a longer amount of time.
+A deep soaking provided less often is better than a light splash every day.
+You really only need to water your garden two or three days a week, and less often during rainy periods.

 2. Purchase a rain gauge